Orders renovated a Chicago bungalow into a bright contemporary live/work space full of unexpected details. Throughout, a series of openings – portals

 Ten Portals is a dreamlike environment, at once comfortable and strange.

-Upon entering the house, visitors sit and remove shoes at a custom bench beneath an arched opening.
-The opening, which looks into the living room, was part of the house’s original 1928 design, but was covered up some time in the intervening decades.
+Upon entering the house, visitors sit and remove shoes at a custom stool - Dots, designed by Orders and fabricated by bnf studio - below an arched opening.
+The opening, which looks into the living room, was part of the house’s original 1928 design, but was covered up sometime in the intervening decades.
 Orders brings it back for a bright and open entry experience.
+The stair risers are clad in mirror, bouncing more light into the space.

 The kitchen layout is reorganized for modern convenience.
 The original design had a large pantry, but no space for a refrigerator.
 The renovation opens the pantry and neatly tucks the fridge around the corner.
 New custom window surrounds, designed by Orders and fabricated by Navillus Woodworks, add a surreal character.